 God is love.
 Crazy, relentless, all-powerful love.
-Crazy Love is a challenging book that urges Christians to move from a lukewarm Christianity to live as Jesus would have us live, willing to sacrifice everything for the sake of the gospel as committed Ambassadors for Christ.
+Crazy Love is a challenging book that urges Christians to move from a lukewarm Christianity to live as Jesus would have us live, willing to sacrifice everything for the sake of the gospel as committed disciples of Jesus.
 Chan will help you evaluate how you are living and challenge you to live a life of love for Jesus.

 Jared Wilson shows readers how the gospel works in them and in their lives when – they can’t get their act together – they think God is giving them the silent treatment – they think church would be better without all the people – they’re not happy with the person in the mirror – and much more

 Wilson seeks to free readers from the self-doubt and even the misplaced self-confidence they may feel as they walk with Jesus down the often difficult road of life.
 The result is a faith that weathers storms, lifts burdens, and goes forth to make more imperfect disciples.

 The Pursuit of God – A. W Tozer